benrobertsonio/churnpill.com/src/content/authors/ben-robertson.md

 featured: true
 ---

+Ben Robertson is the founder of ChurnPill, a SaaS retention platform helping businesses reduce customer churn through predictive analytics and automated interventions.
+A seasoned customer success leader, Ben brings deep expertise from leading customer success teams at Gatsby Inc and Netlify, where he helped SaaS companies build sustainable growth engines.

-Ben Robertson is a serial entrepreneur and retention expert who has spent the last decade helping SaaS companies build sustainable growth engines.
-After experiencing firsthand the devastating impact of high churn rates at his previous startup, Ben became obsessed with understanding the patterns that predict customer loss.
+He built ChurnPill after experiencing firsthand the devastating impact of high churn rates and seeing how existing tools failed to predict and prevent customer loss.

-His data-driven approach to retention has been featured in leading publications and he's a frequent speaker at SaaS conferences around the world.
-When he's not diving into cohort analyses, you can find Ben hiking in Marin County or experimenting with new coffee brewing methods.
+Ben lives in South Carolina with his family, and continues to lead product development personally to ensure every customer gets the retention insights they need to grow sustainably.